 1. Credit Cards

-Though risky due to their high-interest rates, credit cards are still one of the fastest ways to get financing for your new car wash business.
+Though risky, due to their high interest rates, credit cards are still one of the fastest ways to get financing and raise capital for your new car wash business.
 And once you get your loan, pay on or before your due dates religiously.
 Ideally, you should pay your monthly balance.
 If you can’t afford it, then pay more than the minimum.
 Paying only the minimum amount per month can put you in a very compromising financial situation later on.
 Here’s a good article on understanding credit card interest.

 2. Family and Friends